 So, no whey.
 Can you have vegan protein powder when pregnant?

-Yes, we recommend sticking to hemp protein, quinoa or pumpkin protein, all of which are safe for pregnant women - our VEGAN PROTEIN is a combination of all three for a complete amino acid profile!
+Yes, we recommend sticking to pea protein, hemp protein or pumpkin protein, all of which are safe for pregnant women - our VEGAN PROTEIN is a combination of all three for a complete amino acid profile!

 How much protein powder do I need when pregnant?